 EAST LOS ANGELES & DOWNTOWN

-Regulars rave about the lavender-flavored Layla Latte, along with the delicious pastries and friendly and inviting atmosphere.
+Regulars rave about the lavender-flavored Layla Latte, along with the delicious pastries and friendly and inviting atmosphere at this Echo Park spot.
+It's temporarily closed, but we look forward to its reopening.

 1825 W. Sunset Blvd.